 Since mortality is a huge realm afflicted by various human conditions and external forces, it is likely Iapetus’ role was divided amongst a handful of other beings.
 Other divinities that could have inherited aspects of Iapetus’ realm include Geras (Old Age) and the spirits of brutal death, the Keres.

 The role of Thanatos in Greek mythology is a minor one.
 He is mentioned often, ominously referred to here and there, but an appearance is uncommon.

 In all, we know of three myths that Thanatos has a central part in.
 While these myths vary in message, one unifies them: you cannot escape fate.

-The first of the three myths take place during the Trojan War in Homer’s Iliad.
-Sarpedon, a valiant Trojan War hero, had just fallen after melee with Patroclus.
+The first of the three myths takes place during the Trojan War in Homer’s Iliad.
+Sarpedon, a valiant Trojan War hero, had just fallen after a melee with Patroclus.

 When the Lycian prince fell, Zeus was hit hard.
 He was planning on intervening to save Sarpedon until Hera reminded him that other children of gods were falling and saving his son would cause an uproar.

 Zeus, unable to bear seeing Sarpedon amongst the battlefield gore, directed Apollo to summon “twin brothers Sleep and Death.”
 The twins were meant to carry Sarpedon back to his homeland, “the broad green land of Lycia,” where he could receive a proper burial.

 For some background, performing proper burial rites was crucial for the deceased.
 Without them, they could return as ghastly, wandering ghosts in the afterlife.
 In the case of Sarpedon, Zeus feared that he would linger as a biathanatos, a specific type of ghost that suffered a violent death and would become active if refused a proper burial.

 Once upon a time, there was a man.
 A king, actually: King Sisyphos.